victoria line, tube map app adventure

 Walthamstow Central: Relax at Orford Road in Walthamstow Village

-Blackhorse Road: Just outside the tube station I took a picture of Latchingdon Court which is where I bought my first property a very long time ago!
-I noticed banners saying the area is going to be regenerated which is great news.
-There are now plenty of creative businesses located in this area along with the Blackhorse Beer Mile.
-On entering the station to travel to my next stop I heard an announcement about severe delays on the Victoria Line.
-I checked the app which told me the delay was due to signal failure at Stockwell which was useful to know and thankfully the delays didn’t hinder my adventure.
+Blackhorse Road: Just outside the tube station, I took a picture of Latchingdon Court, where I bought my first property very long ago!
+I noticed banners saying the area will be regenerated, which is excellent news.
+Plenty of creative businesses and the Blackhorse Beer Mile are located in this area.
+On entering the station to travel to my next stop, I heard an announcement about severe delays on the Victoria Line.
+I checked the app, which told me the delay was due to signal failure at Stockwell, which was helpful to know, and thankfully, the delays didn’t hinder my adventure.

 tube map app, blackhorse road